 Engagement sessions take 1 -2 hours depending on the collection you've chosen.
-Your session will likely be on a weekday and ideally in the evening.
+Your session will likely be on a weekend and ideally in the evening.
 The best light is 2 hours before sunset.
 However, I'm up for shooting anytime during the day.

 While it's not always possible to set up a session on a weekday due to scheduling, areas like parks and cities will be less crowded, if you're willing to plan for a weekday.
 When we schedule the session will depend on what you would like to use the images for.
 Save the Dates are pre-invitations usually sent out at least 5 months before the wedding.
 Since editing time for an engagement session is generally 2-3 weeks I recommend scheduling your session at least 5-6 months before the wedding.

 These sessions are about celebrating you as a couple and it's also a chance to "unlearn" how you've previously taken photos up until now.
 They're laid back and free flowing.
 It won't take long for you to get an idea for how I direct and communicate.
 After a few bad jokes you'll quickly learn why I'm a photographer and not a comedian.

 This is also a great chance for us to get to know each other.
 If you've never had professional photos taken together you'll probably learn a bit more about each other as well.
 After the session feel free to provide any feedback you may have in case we need to change anything for wedding day portraits.
 Some couples realize that they prefer less kissing photos and others find that they are drawn to more intimate photos.
 If we're both comfortable and know what to expect from the other it will make the wedding day portraits go much quicker and smoother.